glennlopez/Prog-2000/README.md

 -----------------
 I've created this github page for "Intro to Micro and C Programming" in hopes of teaching my self how to use github while learning C; also to help fellow students.
 You can find the <a href="https://github.com/glennlopez/Prog-2000/wiki">Answers to Package Questions here</a>.
 "Practice" Midterm Exam will be provided by asking me via email.
 I don't give out answers, make a group, work together, and find the solution - teamwork is everything.

-Remember: If you're not solving a unique problem then you're just copy-paste engineering.
-For your sake visit http://www.born-to-learn.org/ to see why I switched schools and stopped going to Red River College.
+<b>Remember:</b> If you're not solving a unique problem then you're just copy-paste engineering.
+So for your sake, visit http://www.born-to-learn.org/ to see why I switched schools and stopped going to Red River College.

 Tabulation Structure